 However, at the time of Noah’s preaching, these people would have been alive.
 Peter writes, “The gospel has for this purpose been preached [past tense] even to those who are dead [present tense]” (1 Pet.
 4:6).
 The NASB footnote for “preached” says: “preached in their lifetimes.”
 Therefore, this could refer to OT believers in Abraham’s bosom.
 Jesus taught a parable about how OT believers waited in “Abraham’s bosom” before they were allowed into heaven (Lk.
 16:22).
 This would fit with why Moses and Elijah were talking with Jesus about his work on the Cross at the Transfiguration (Lk.
 9:31).
 This wouldn’t refer to a second chance for salvation.
 Instead, this refers to Jesus calling OT believers into heaven after his death on the Cross.

 When Lazarus had died in the tomb, Jesus shouted, “Lazarus, come forth” (Jn.
 11:43).
 Similarly, Jesus calls all believers from death into resurrection on the last day.
 Paul writes, “The Lord Himself will descend from heaven with a shout” (1 Thess.
 4:16).
-Under this view, Peter is making a general claim about Christians being generally saved at the end of history.
+Under this view, Peter is making a general claim about Christians being saved at the end of history.
+Even though these Christians are currently dead, they heard the gospel and will be saved.

 This is simply an unclear passage.
 A common hermeneutical rule is that we should interpret the unclear in light of the clear.
 Since several viable interpretations can be made on this passage, we shouldn’t base major doctrines on such a verse.
 Since the Bible clearly teaches that the unsaved do not get a second chance after death (Heb.
 9:27), we need to interpret this unclear passage in light of the greater testimony of Scripture.